FreeRADIUS/wiki.freeradius.org/radiusd-X.md

     (2)         } # if ("%{debug_attr:reply:}" == '')  = noop
     (2)       } # policy debug_reply = noop
     (2)     } # post-proxy = noop

+This `Auth-Type = Accept` is added by the server code when proxying.
+Since the proxied request returned an Access-Accept, the `default` virtual server treats that as a successful authentication.

     (2)   Found Auth-Type = Accept
     (2)   Auth-Type = Accept, accepting the user

+It then runs the `post-auth` section from the `default` virtual server.

     (2)   # Executing section post-auth from file /opt/fr30x/etc/raddb/sites-enabled/default
     (2)     post-auth {
     (2)       update {